Disinfection Byproducts In Drinking Water: Toxicity, History, and PolicyRSS

 Disinfection byproducts are a class of contaminants that have been detected in drinking water throughout the country.
 Unlike things like arsenic and lead, most people are not familiar with disinfection byproducts.
 The goal of this article is to dive deep into the chemistry, history and policy surrounding disinfection byproducts.

 Why Do We Care About Disinfection Byproducts?

 Many halogenated organic compounds are known carcinogens in humans (e.g. dioxin, DDT, Carbon Tetrachloride, PCBs), so they rightfully receive quite a bit of scrutiny when generated in tap water.
-While some disinfection byproducts have almost no toxicity, others have been associated with cancer, reproductive problems, and developmental issues in laboratory animals.
+While some disinfection byproducts in water have almost no toxicity, others have been associated with cancer, reproductive problems, and developmental issues in laboratory animals.
 Some population-scale epidemiology studies have also found an association between chlorinated tap water and these same problems in humans.
 Because more than 200 million people in the US use chlorinated tap water as the primary drinking water source, it’s something worth taking a very close look at.

 How Are Disinfection Byproducts Regulated?